Sit-Down Meals and Dining Hall Guidelines

 Inappropriate use of a cell phone results in a one-day confiscation.
 Repeated infractions result in longer confiscations.

 As a community, our emphasis on character and mutual respect makes the concept of “taking advantage of someone” an unacceptable behavior.
-Opportunistic behaviors that harm or hinder others’ access to opportunities of their own, or provide an unfair advantage in competitive situations are examples of this type of behavior and are unacceptable.
+Opportunistic behaviors that harm others, hinder others’ access to opportunities of their own, or provide an unfair advantage in competitive situations are examples of this type of behavior and are unacceptable.

 Fundraising, Sales, and Gambling